 Correlator3DTM can import LIDAR LAS files.
-If the "Extract DEM" option is selected, the software will automatically determine the sampling of the point cloud and create a regular grid, i.e. a DEM.
-The resulting DEM can then be used to extract tie points (as a reference DEM), tag GCPs, orthorectify images, etc.
+If the "Extract DEM" option is selected, the software will automatically determine the resolution of the point cloud and create a regular grid, i.e. a DEM.
+The resulting DEM can then be used to extract tie points (as a reference DEM), tag GCPs, orthorectify images, etc. The resolution can also be manually specified.